madetech/handbook/roles/senior_delivery_manager.md

 ### Performance management

 * Demonstrate fast remediation of performance issues, including highlighting issues to the relevant capability lead and requesting support where necessary*
-* Demonstrate encouragement of high performers, to support them towards successful promotions*
+* Demonstrate encouragement of high performers, to support them towards successful promotions
-* Maintain compliance with all expectations of line management at Made Tech, with support*
+* Maintain compliance with all expectations of line management at Made Tech, with support
 * Demonstrate providing regular feedback for team members

-*NB: not all SDMs will be line managers, but this will not impact assessment of performance*
+Note: not all SDMs will be line managers, but this will not impact assessment of performance

 ### Effectively manage delivery risk and quality
 * Demonstrate risk management activities including identification, assessment, mitigation, assessment and reporting to key stakeholders, with support as required